ritaturk/xenko-docs/manual/getting-started/howto-create-and-setup-new-game.md

 ![media/howto-create-and-setup-new-game-2.png](media/howto-create-and-setup-new-game-2.png)

 First are the **platforms** you'd like to target.
-If you do not have requirements needed for a platform a warning message is dispayed.
+If you do not have requirements needed for a platform a warning message is displayed.

 Note that without a [Xamarin ](https://xamarin.com/platform) license, you won't be able to build your game on iOS or Android, although you can still create a project for these platform and get a license later.